dmostowfi/Discz-Spotify-Script/README.md

 Although I never hit the rate limit, I achieved a max of 240 API calls per rolling 30-second window using asynchronous programming.
 This is detailed in the asynchronous `run_spotify_scraper` method in the `main.py file`, and the flow is as flows:

 1. Run `get_genres` and `get_categories` simultaneously
-2. Prepare to input the results of get_genres and `get_categories` in `add_artists`,
+2. Prepare to input the results of `get_genres` and `get_categories` in `add_artists`, and prepare to run `get_niche_genres`

-"If I had more time" sidenote #3:
+3. Run `get_niche_genres` when `get_genres` and `get_categories` finish
+4. Run `add_artists` on results of `get_genres`, `get_categories`, and `get_niche_genres` simultaneously.

+"If I had more time" sidenote #3: Find more endpoints to extract even more artists from `/search`, then run those concurrently within the flow above.
+Of course, I would do so with an eye for time complexity, ideally trying not to exceed loops that would exceed linear time.

 #### Handling the rate limit
+My current approach to handling the rate limit is to wait to hit the `429` status code, extract the `Retry-After` field from the response header, then hold off the script's execution until `Retry-After` time has passed.

-"If I had more time" sidenote #4: Ideally I would have inspected the API's behavior when the rate limit was hit and decided the best course of action from there.
+"If I had more time" sidenote #4: The above was the most straightforward approach given the time constraints, but ideally I could have inspected the API's behavior when the rate limit was hit and decided the best course of action from there.
+A serious drawback to the above solution is being beholden to Spotify's suggestion, which is expected to be longer to moderate API usage.
 Some other approaches I may have considered (+ potential drawbacks) include:

-*
+*  Getting "just close enough": Once I identified when the rate limit was reached, I could used my `api_call_counter` helper function to track if I was about to hit the limit, approximated the minimum time needed to pause the script's execution to bring down that number, and then continued the script without ever hitting the 429 code.
+* Using multiple tokens: First, this might be considered "cheating", but also the documentation suggests that rate limits are imposed when an APP makes too many calls, so my interpretation is that this wouldn't have solved the issue.
+* [Spotipy Python library](https://spotipy.readthedocs.io/en/2.22.1/#): Similarly, I'm not familiar with how trustworthy non-official Python libraries are, though I would have loved to look more into it!

 ### 4. Testing